jadamsowers/trailhead/DEV_SEED_FEATURE.md

 Possible improvements for the future:
 - Option to clear existing data before seeding
-- Configurable number of trips/families to create
+- Configurable number of outings/families to create
-- Option to create signups for the trips
+- Option to create signups for the outings
 - Batch API calls for faster seeding
 - Export/import of seed data configurations
-- Ability to seed specific types of data (trips only, families only, etc.)
+- Ability to seed specific types of data (outings only, families only, etc.)